SolderingArmor/liquid-ft/README.md

 #### changeNotifyOnReceiveAddress

-hanges contract address to receive a notification when `receiveTransfer` is performed;
+Changes contract address to receive a notification when `receiveTransfer` is performed;

 ACCESS: only Wallet owner;